new host

 • occasional painting or small maintenance tasks.

-None of the tasks require specialist skills and we are always happy to explain what needs to be done.
-People who enjoy practical activities or working outdoors usually find the projects satisfying.
+None of the activities require specialist skills, and instructions can be explained as needed.
+People who enjoy practical activities or working outdoors may find these projects interesting and satisfying.

-Previous experience with gardening or DIY is welcome but certainly not necessary.
-Enthusiasm, a positive attitude and a willingness to try new things are just as important.
+Previous experience with gardening or DIY can be helpful but is not essential.
+A positive attitude and a willingness to take part in practical tasks are more important.

-We aim to keep the work relaxed and varied and always make sure there is plenty of time to enjoy the surroundings and explore the local area.
+The aim is simply to do tasks together on outdoor projects while leaving plenty of time for volunteers to relax, enjoy the surroundings and explore the local area.

 English: Fluent